Account

 Definition:

-When you type the mv command in your terminal, it moves a file or directory from one location to another.
-It can also be used to rename files or folders.
 You can move a file within the current directory using a relative path, or move it anywhere in the system using an absolute path.

 Syntax: